 How growing your child’s dream through visualisation… will help you!

-You know when you get an idea and ponder it, allow it to grow in your fertile mind until it slowly takes fruit… that’s hard work!
-Dreams need to be very strong in your mind’s eye because they come with risks: the dream bashers, time itself – full of distractions, self-doubt, lack of money and a host of stumbling blocks like weeds that can slowly kill a dream.
+You know it is hard work to get an idea, ponder it and allow it to grow in your fertile mind until it takes fruit.
+Dreams need to be very strong in your mind’s eye because they come with risks: the dream bashers and time itself.
+Life is full of distractions, self-doubt, lack of money and a host of stumbling blocks like weeds that can slowly kill a dream.

-A dream has the power to transform any perceivably slow or lost type of child into one who has found their place in the world, and is suddenly, and madly, driven and fuelled with enthusiasm, and heart.
-But, this is a dangerous time.
-The dream killers are out there and sometimes up close and personal too.
+A dream has the power to transform any perceivably slow or lost type of child into one who has found their place in the world, and is suddenly, and madly, driven and fuelled with enthusiasm.
+But this is a dangerous time.
+The dream killers are out there and sometimes up close and personal.